mixxxdj/mixxx/source/chapters/user_interface.rst

 marked as a beat.
 This is useful if Mixxx was able to accurately detect the track's :term:`BPM` but failed to align the beat markers on the beats.

+.. seealso:: For more informations, go to the chapter :ref:`djing-bpm-detection`.

 Toggle Quantize Mode
 ^^^^^^^^^^^^^^^^^^^^